Cemetery records | National Library of Australia (NLA)

 Church registers

 The Anglican parishes of the Canberra-Goulburn area were initially part of the Diocese of Sydney.
 In 1863 a separate diocese of Goulburn was formed and in 1950 became the Diocese of Canberra-Goulburn.
-The Diocese includes 59 parishes.
+The diocese includes 59 parishes.

 Key records include: